mlabuda2/nf-tower-docs/docs/secrets/overview.md

 ## Workspace Secrets

-To create a Workspace Secret is necessary to navigate to a workspace first (private or shared).
-From there a new tab **Secret** in the top navigation will give access to the secrets management interface.
+To create a Workspace-level Secret navigate to a Workspace (private or shared) and click on the **Secrets** tab in the top navigation pane to gain access to the Secrets management interface.

 ![](_images/workspace_secrets_and_credentials.png)